 If you’ve ever had traditional carbonara pasta, you’ll know that the sauce is comprised of egg and parmesan (with lots of black pepper thrown in for good measure), and that the hot cooked pasta actually cooks the egg as you toss it with the sauce, resulting in a rich, silky sauce without using any cream whatsoever.

-Thanks to Barilla for sponsoring this post, and thanks for reading Le Petit Eats!
+Thanks for reading Le Petit Eats!
 To keep up with my kitchen escapades, follow me on Facebook, Instagram, Twitter and Pinterest.
-If you make this recipe, please share it using the hashtags #BarillaGlutenFree and #LePetitEats!
+If you make this recipe, please share it using the hashtag #LePetitEats!

 Butternut Squash Miso Carbonara